 Our next mission had us inside a mock-up of the International Space Station, or at least, a part of it.
 Here, we were introduced to some of the science experiments that Space Camp attendees get to take part in when on mission.

-Orion Launch
+Orion Spacecraft

-What was fun about doing this experience was being able to compare it to something like the Space Shuttle simulator.
-Massive advances in computer technology have meant that so much more of these missions are now automated.
-Gone are the hundreds of buttons, switches and dials, replaced by more streamlined and automated systems.
+One thing that was fun about doing this experience was comparing it to the Space Shuttle simulator.
+Massive advances in computer technology have meant that so much more of these missions are automated now.
+Gone are the hundreds of buttons, switches and dials, replaced by more streamlined systems.
+This of course presents a new challenge for Space Camp: keeping things interactive and hands-on whilst staying true to the real experience.

 EVA Practice